pawmint/pawmint.github.io/_posts/2015-06-23-managing-our-activities.md

 ## Tip & Tricks

 * Don't hesitate to abuse attachements, checklists, comments, markdown formatting, etc. as long as it is useful
+* If you contribute to a project, please add yourself as a member of the corresponding card (`<space>`).
+If you just want to receives update from that card (although you don't want to appear as a member), just subscribe to it with `s`.

 ### Mentionning members